7 tips to help teachers pronounce student names correctly

 Practice before the first day of class

-In most schools, a school teacher is often given a new registration notification at least one day before a learner shows up to class.
-As you’re given notification of new student registration, remember to check for non-English names right away.
+In most schools, a teacher is often given a new registration notification at least one day before a learner shows up to class.
+As you’re notified of new student registration, remember to check for non-English names right away.
 Doing this will allow you to practice a student’s name ahead of time to ensure proper pronunciation.

 A hard-to-pronounce name takes practice learning but is never impossible to learn.
-Practice saying the name out loud to yourself and others if necessary—practice writing the name and its pronunciation.
+Practice saying the name aloud to yourself and others if necessary—practice writing the name and its pronunciation.

 Ask someone that speaks that language

 In addition to practicing a non-English name, you may also want to ask someone that speaks the student language to help.
-The language spoken by a family is regularly reported during a new registration on a home language survey.
+For example, the language spoken by a family is regularly reported during a new registration on a home language survey.
 Review a student’s home language survey to know what language is spoken by that child in the home.

 Just because a student speaks English does not mean that you should wait to ask the student how to say their name.
-Keep in mind that an awkward pause raises students’ awareness of discomfort, making them feel like they are being watched.
+Remember that an awkward pause raises students’ awareness of discomfort, making them feel like they are being watched.
 Asking someone to help will lessen the pressure on the student and yourself.

 Write down the pronunciation